×

-In fact, in late 1929, Stalin outlawed weekends in the Советский Союз (Soviet Union).
-Up until that time, Sundays were a day of rest.
-But in late September 1929, Stalin instituted the seven-day, continuous working week so that the Soviet factories and labor force would never sit idle.
+Sundays were recognized as a day of rest up until late September 1929, when Stalin instituted the seven-day, continuous working week so that factories and the labor force in the Советский Союз (Soviet Union) would never sit idle.
 Fortunately, after 11 years, the program ended in June 1940.

 The Russian Days of the Week